 There is a prediction that Chinese businesses will be suffering from a slump for over a year.
 In February, retail sales in China fell by 20.5%, and industrial production fell by 13.5%.
 Many companies are closing their offices and cutting their stuff.
 The unemployment rate jumped to a record 6.2%.
-Taking into account the fact that China is one of the world’s biggest exporters of goods, the existing situation will affect other foreign territories too.
+Considering that China is one of the world’s biggest exporters of goods, the existing situation will affect other foreign territories.

 The US economy is experiencing a deep toll as well due to the coronavirus outbreak.
 Many states and cities closed schools, theatres, gyms, offices, and restaurants.
 The President announced a temporary ban on large public gatherings and restricted entry from Canada and the EU.
 Layoffs have begun in ports, bakeries, travel agencies, cafes, and hotels.
 People isolate themselves at home.
 Economists worry that more job cuts are coming as businesses face sales decline.

 The coronavirus COVID-19 pandemic could bring the global economy to stagnation.
-Let’s see how it reflects on the digital market as people in some industries are losing traffic and conversions too.
+Let’s see how it reflects on the digital market as people in some industries are losing traffic and conversions.